Post-Ayahuasca Integration: How to Avoid Slipping into Old Patterns

 This transition is often described as the most difficult part of the process.
 It’s easy to be zen in the wilderness with like-minded people and plenty of medicine to drink, but a little harder when all those comforts are stripped away.

-This is where the real work starts as you’re once again on your own, and really need to start putting what you’ve learned to practice.
-Here we’re going to discuss the social aspect of returning back home, and why you need to make sure you’re around the right people.
+This is where the real work starts as you’re once again on your own, and need to start putting what you’ve learned to practice.
+Here we’re going to discuss the social aspect of returning home, and why you need to make sure you’re around the right people.

 Leaving toxic relationships